canalplus/rx-player/doc/api/errors.md

   - ``"NO_PLAYABLE_REPRESENTATION"``: The currently chosen Adaptation does not contain any playable Representation.
-This usually happen when every Representation has been blacklisted due to encryption errors.
+This usually happen when every Representation has been blacklisted due to encryption limitations.

   - ``"MEDIA_TIME_NOT_FOUND"``: This error should never happen and is a RxPlayer bug if it does.
 It means that a time initially thought to be in the bounds